jmursuadev/box-packer/README.md

 a Laravel package that takes a set of products and returns the smallest possible box, or set of boxes, that would fit all the products into, while adhering to specific constraints.

-## Introduction

-This project is a Laravel 11 application integrated with Vite for asset management.
-This README will guide you through the installation process and the requirements necessary to set up the project.

 ## Requirements

 Before you begin, ensure you have the following installed on your system: